GitauHarrison/notes/flask_popover/user_posts.md

 ### User's Own Posts

 All that needs to be done is to link the posts made to its author.
-We want a user to see only his own posts when he is in his profile page.
+We want a user to see a particular user's own posts when he is in their profile page, including his own.

 `app/routes.py`: User posts in his profile
 ```python